Ikami-Mercy/Niko/README.md

 # Niko
-Get your current location and show it in open street MAPS
+Choose a location and show it in open street MAPS

 ### Screenshots